oddy-boop/Edusync-git/src/supabase/policies.md

 END;
 $$;

--- This trigger fires before a user is deleted from the auth.users table.
+-- Drop trigger if it exists before creating
 DROP TRIGGER IF EXISTS on_auth_user_deleted ON auth.users;
 CREATE TRIGGER on_auth_user_deleted
   BEFORE DELETE ON auth.users